 This MSc programme is aimed at those who recognise the increasingly important role of intellectual property in our modern economy.
 There is continued need for expertise in intellectual property law and management in industry, commerce and the innovative and creative industries, and the MSc gives graduates the opportunity to study intellectual property to a high level.
 The programme offers a professional stream (for science and technology graduates seeking to become patent and trade mark attorneys) and a business stream, available to graduates from all fields looking to expand their knowledge of the application and management of intellectual property.

-All students in the Professional Stream are required to study the core modules: Patent Law I & II, Copyright & Designs Law I, Law of Trade Marks & Unfair Competition I, Basic Principles of English Law, and a compulsory Study Project where students develop skills in project management, commercial and litigation practice.
+All students in the Professional Stream are required to study the core modules: Fundamentals of Law and Professional Ethics; Designs and Copyright Law; The Law of Patents I & II; Trade Mark Law I & II; and a compulsory Study Project where students develop skills in project management, commercial and litigation practice.

-- Three-hour, 15-minute papers for each full core option, for example Copyright and Designs Law I and II
+- Three-hour, 15-minute papers for each full core option, for example Trade Mark Law I & II.

-- Two-hour, 30-minute papers for each half option, for example Licensing Practice (if option is run)
+- Two-hour, 15-minute papers for each half option (if option is run).

 - Study Project (one year, various submitted materials relevant to management of an intellectual property portfolio, equivalent to 15,000 words).

-Students are offered the chance to undertake additional special papers for those intending to be Patent and/or Trade Mark Attorney (Professional Stream only).
-Those who opt to undertake these exams gain exemption from the CIPA and ITMA foundation-level exams and in line with the exemption criteria laid down by IPReg and also gain a pass in the additional Certificate of Intellectual Property Law.
+Students are offered the chance to undertake additional special papers for those intending to be patent and/or trade mark attorneys (Professional Stream only).
+Those who opt to undertake these exams gain exemption from the CIPA and CITMA foundation level exams, and in line with the exemption criteria laid down by IPReg also gain a pass in the additional Certificate of Intellectual Property Law.

 Students will have the opportunity to apply for a place on the European Intellectual Property Institutes Network.
-The network comprises, besides the CCLS at Queen Mary, IP institutes offering postgraduate education in IP in Alicante, Munich and Strasbourg.
-Two conferences are organised annually covering specific areas of current interest in IP and students may receive a certificate for submission of a report prepared jointly with students from partner institutions.
-EIPIN is led by the MSc Programme Director, Prof Guido Westkamp.View Queen Mary University of London, Centre for Commercial Law Studies's Website
+The network comprises, besides the CCLS at Queen Mary, IP institutes offering postgraduate education in IP in Alicante, Maastricht, Munich and Strasbourg.
+Two conferences are organised annually, covering specific areas of current interest in IP and students may receive a certificate for submission of a report prepared jointly with students from partner institutions.
+EIPIN is led by the MSc Programme Director, Professor Guido Westkamp.View Queen Mary University of London's Website